The-Dutch-Ethical-Hacker/RouletteTracker/README.md

 # RouletteTracker
-Keep eye on the winnig number
+Keep an eye on the winnig number